 Pupils may progress through the school from 3-19 years and we strive to ensure that effective transition arrangements are in place at each phase; pupils and parents being supported particularly on entry to school and transition to post 19 provisions.
 Our family support worker plays a crucial role in these transition arrangements.
 Additionally, we work closely with the careers personal advisor to ensure that effective college placements are provided and movement into adult services as appropriate.

-Our Youngest pupils follow the Early Yeas Foundation Stage curriculum and are assessment within this framework.
+Our youngest pupils follow the Early Years Foundation Stage curriculum and are assessed within this framework.
 This curriculum is based on developing skills through play and exploration.

-As pupils move through the school we follow a personalised curriculum that covers all subject within the National Curriculum for Primary schools but is based on meeting the learning needs of individual pupils taking into consideration their strengths, needs, interests and individual learning styles.
-Many pupils need highly specialised approaches to meet their learning, physical, social and emotional needs.
+As pupils move through the school we follow a personalised curriculum that covers all subject within the National Curriculum for primary schools but is adapted to meet the learning needs of individual pupils taking into consideration their strengths, needs, interests and individual learning styles.
+Many pupils need highly specialised approaches to meet their needs.

-Our older pupils follow a curriculum that is focused on ensuring that all pupils are as independent as possible and are prepared for their next steps toward adult life.
+Our older pupils follow a curriculum that is focused on ensuring that all pupils are as independent as possible and are prepared for adult life.

-We strive to give all pupils access to the learning activities across the school and ensure that pupils access a wide range of learning activities and environments including visits foreign countries, outdoor learning opportunities and use of the community to develop independence skills.
+We strive to give all pupils access to learning activities across the school and ensure that pupils access a wide range of learning activities and environments including visits to foreign countries, outdoor learning opportunities and access to the community to develop independence skills.

-Activities such as Forest Schools, and close working relationships between pupils and staff foster supportive environment where all individuals feel valued and able to develop socially and emotionally.
-An active school council support pupils in feeling listened to.
-The school very much embraces individuals ‘differences’ and support all members of the school community to support each other.
-Bullying is limited and any incidents are dealt with immediately.
+Activities such as Forest Schools, and close working relationships between pupils and staff foster a supportive environment where all individuals feel valued and able to develop as a whole child.
+An active school council support pupils in feeling listened to and promotes pupil voice.
+The school very much embraces individuals ‘differences’ and expects all members of the school community to support each other.
+Bullying is not tolerated and any incidents are dealt with immediately.

 Multi-agency working is intrinsic to the working of the school and partners from health, social care and other voluntary organisations are a highly valued part of the support we provide to pupils and their families.